An Open-source Model for Simulation and Corrective Measure Assessment of the 2021 Texas Power Outage: Data and Code Availability

 \section{Data and Code Availability}

-The open-source synthetic ERCOT model and the corresponding dataset used for blackout event reproduction and quantified what-if analysis are publicly available on Github\cite{git}.
+The open-source synthetic grid model and the corresponding dataset used for blackout simulation are publicly available on Github\cite{git}.
 A tutorial and examples for running the code using provided dataset are also available in the Github repository.